 For this recipe, you'll marinade the chicken in a soy and rice wine mix.
 Pick up some whole mushrooms, ginger, clove, bamboo shoots, and water chestnuts.
 The sauce has a chicken stock and oyster sauce base.

 03 of 10

-Chicken and cashews are a perfect pairing and this stir-fry recipe is a fantastic introduction.
+Chicken and cashews are a perfect pairing and this ultimate chicken stir-fry recipe is a fantastic introduction.
 If you don't have chicken on hand, it also works very well with beef.

 You'll begin by toasting the cashews, then stir-fry the chicken.
 The vegetable blend of your favorite mushrooms, carrots, and water chestnuts are stir-fried as well.
 From there, it's a simple matter of stir-frying everything with a flavorful sauce of chili oil, garlic, ginger, and soy sauce.

 04 of 10

 It takes just a few minutes to actually cook this delicious garlic chicken stir-fry.
 It requires far fewer ingredients than many other Chinese recipes, so even the prep is a breeze.

 To cook this recipe, you'll start with a short marinade of chicken breasts in a mix of soy sauce and sherry.
 Add that to the wok with fresh garlic and green onions.
 After a few minutes, you'll add the chili paste sauce and stir-fry it a little more.
 Serve it with rice and your quick meal is ready.Continue to 5 of 10 below.